samlinux/hsc-htaldwn/README.md

-# Support material to pressentation
+# Additional material for presentation

 Introduction - How to access HLF ledger data with Node.js